astutespruce/sarp-connectivity/analysis/prep/network/README.md

 7. Run `extract_nwi.py` to extract NWI waterbodies and altered rivers that intersect the above flowlines.
 8. Run `extract_lagos.py` to extract reservoirs from the LAGOS dataset.
 9. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region) and `merge_wetlands` to merge NHD and NWI wetlands.
+10. Run `extract_epa.py` to extract EPA measures of water conditions that impact aquatic organisms.
-10. Run `prepare_flowlines_waterbodies.py` to preprocess flowlines and waterbodies into data structures ready for analysis.
+11. Run `prepare_flowlines_waterbodies.py` to preprocess flowlines and waterbodies into data structures ready for analysis.
-11. Run `find_nhd_dams.py` to intersect NHD dam-related features with flowlines and extract intersection points.
+12. Run `find_nhd_dams.py` to intersect NHD dam-related features with flowlines and extract intersection points.
-12. Run `prep_floodplain_stats.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment.
+13. Run `prep_floodplain_stats.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment.

 Now the underlying aquatic networks are ready for the network analysis.